AckeeCZ/tapestry/README.md

 | push      | This option determines if the changes are committed at the end | Bool | No |

 Running `tapestry release 0.0.6` also automatically tags the latest commit.

-# Release Github Action

-Just by adding a simple tapestry step `.post(.githubRelease(owner: "owner", repository: "repository", assetPaths: ["build.zip"]))` you can automate your whole release process with Github actions.
-If that sounds interesting to you, check out the [action here](https://github.com/fortmarek/tapestry-action)

-To then create a new release with github action, simply run `tapestry github-release 0.0.1` and ... that's all! 🙂

 ## ReleaseAction